John Haglelgam: Other activities

 Haglelgam served as the president of the 3rd FSM Constitutional Convention in 2001.

 In August 2018, Haglelgam spoke out against the Chuukese independence movement prior to the referendum scheduled for 2019.
 He described proponents of independence as "clinical crazy people".

-Personal life
+Personal life and death

-Haglelgam is married to Paula Ori from Uman Island in Chuuk Lagoon.
-They have two sons, William Haglelgam and John Paul Ori and one daughter, Tess P. Haglelgam.
-He is an active member of the Harvard Alumni Association (HAA) and the East-West Center Association.
+Haglelgam was married to Paula Ori from Uman Island in Chuuk Lagoon.
+They had two sons, William Haglelgam (deceased) and John Paul Ori and one daughter, Tess P. Haglelgam.
+He was an active member of the Harvard Alumni Association (HAA) and the East-West Center Association.

+Haglelgam died in Honolulu, Hawaii on September 12, 2024, at the age of 75.